OSInside/kiwi/doc/source/building/build_containerized.rst

 .. note:: Optional step

-    By default Dice shares the KIWI image description directory with the Docker instance.
+    By default Dice shares the {kiwi} image description directory with the Docker instance.
 If more data from the host should be shared with the Docker instance we recommend to use Vagrant for this provision tasks.